Repair & Rejuvenate

 Music with a tempo slower than the heart rate

-Form and Function: Sleeping posture is critical for proper alignment of the bones, airway, muscles, and organs.
-A properly designed pillow like the Noble Pillow can help you achieve this sleeping posture.
+Sleeping posture is critical for proper alignment of the bones, airway, muscles, and organs.
+That is why we designed the Noble Pillow .
 Cultivating optimal sleeping posture has many positive downstream effects:

 1. Working in Versus Working Out: When Working Out Can Be Bad for Your Health by Leigh Brandon The Check Institute